iamnbutler/iamnbutler.github.io/posts/desk-gear-setup-guide-2021-04.md

 prefer_wide_thumbnail: true
 wide_thumbnail: /static/img/post/thumbnail/desk-setup-guide-2x1.jpg
 hero_image: /static/img/post/hero/desk-setup-guide-hero.jpg
-edit: ""
+edit: Updated as of 2021.
+Will update this guide as I find new ideas and good hardware!
 ---
-### Overview + Methodology
+I've been working on my desk setup religiously for a few years now, and have experimented with my fair share of hardware and desk layouts.
+To hopefully save you some pain, I've compiled together this guide.

-I've always been a huge tech nerd and a bit of a spendaholic, so I've compiled together a list of all the high quality desk/work from home gear I've used or know of in one place (so you don't have to waste money on things that are not great!)
+In the first half I've created a list of all the high quality desk/work from home gear I've used or know of in one place (so you don't have to waste money on things that are not great!)
 This is the list I wish I had when I started building my setup!

+In the second half I'll go through desk layout, lighting, ergonomics and more to help you be comfortable, productive and efficient!
+There will be a few cool tips & tricks here too!

+## THE GEAR

 These will skew towards the higher price range in these categories, but I'll try to include any budget options I know that are solid, or I've personally tested.
 Generally, I'm looking at a balance of quality, aesthetic and price range.
 I'll call out anything in this list that I haven't personally owned or used.

-## THE GEAR

 ### Computer